 Google Meet is for group calls and meetings

 Google describes Meet as "a video meeting experience with one goal: make joining meetings effortless".
 The company wanted to improve Hangouts to make it easier and faster for people start and join video conferences.

-Hangouts Meet has a very light, fast interface and enables you to easy manage up to 250-person meetings.
+Google Meet has a very light, fast interface and enables you to easily manage up to 500-person meetings.
 To instigate meetings you originally needed to have a G Suite account, but Google is now making it available to everyone - with varying levels of functionality.
 You can find it at meet.google.com and it runs in the browser if you're using a PC.

 Google Chat is for chat communication around teams and projects

 Chat is "an intelligent and secure communications tool, built for teams.
 From direct messages to team chat rooms, Chat makes team communication easy and efficient." says Google.
 The idea behind it is that teams working on a project should be able to discuss tasks, share work, and more - it's more like Slack, really.

-Chat offers virtual rooms with threaded conversations and integration with other Google products, like Drive.
-Again, it's a simple and light interface so fast to use and you can find it at chat.google.com - although Chat is only available to G Suite users.
+Chat offers virtual rooms, threaded conversations, and integration with other Google products like Drive.
+Again, it's a simple and light interface so it's fast to use and you can find it at chat.google.com - although Chat is only available to G Suite users.